 A brand search can be considered any query that was used with the intention of getting on the website.
-For example, "apple" or "aple" and their long-tails can be considered brand keywords, while "iphone" cannot - although it is an Apple product, the intent when searching for it are different to the brand-related ones.
+For example, "apple" or "aple" and their long-tails can be considered brand keywords, while "iphone" cannot - although it is an Apple product, the intent when searching for it is different to the brand-related one.

 You can either spot these variations directly or use the search bar to work in bulk.
 You'd look for variations or misspellings of your brand's name, website or even slogans, to filter out all queries that would have been brand ones, rather than non-brand.